romeOz/docker-postgresql/README.md

   romeoz/docker-postgresql
 ```

->So, you can used for recovering master
+>So, you can used for restoring master

 Next, create a temporary container for backup: